rmy17/bioinf-struct/projectThreshold/doc/Threshold_implementation.md

 ### Adaptive threshold

 The adaptive threshold algorithm is a local thresholding method.
 So, there is an path throughout of the image.
 For this reason, this algorithm is slowness than other global thresholding algorithm which used the histogram.
 But the strong variabilities obtained are difficult to explain.
 This may come from the kernel calculation method even if we get a correct curve with proportional size images.

+## Conclusion

+All the scripts works correctly and for those that can be compared to ImageJ functions, the results are identical.
+As planned, javascript in a web browser is slower than java compiled code in ImageJ.
+However these versions in javascript will allow to potentially make a web interface to use these with an Internet grader.

 ## References